groland11/gmail-send-pgp/README.md

 https://myaccount.google.com/permissions?pli=1

 ## PGP
-- First you need your own **public and private PGP key pair**.
-There is an addon for Google Chrome called **[FlowCrypt](https://flowcrypt.com)** that lets you easily create your own PGP keypair.
+- First you need to create your own **public and private PGP key pair**.
+There is an addon for Google Chrome called **[FlowCrypt](https://flowcrypt.com)** that lets you easily create your own PGP key pair.
 It also lets you send and receive signed and encrypted emails from within the Gmail web interface.
-Of course it lets you also use a PGP key pair that you created locally on your computer.
+Of course you can also use a PGP key pair that you created locally on your computer.
 - Next you need to download your new public and private key and **import them into your GnuPG keyring**:
   * ```gpg --import yourcertificate.asc```
   * ```gpg --import yourkey.asc```
-- The key will be used to **encrypt outgoing messages**.
+- Your PGP private key will be used to **sign outgoing messages**.
 - For any **recipient** you also need to import their public key into your keyring:
   * ```gpg --import recipient.asc```
+- The recipient's PGP public key will be used to **encrypt outgoing messages**.
 - Make sure that the **sender and recipient email addresses** match the email addresses in your keyring:
   * ```gpg -k``` Displays all public keys in your keyring.
   * ```gpg -K``` Display all private keys in your keyring.

+#### Optional
+- In order for others to find your public PGP key more easily, you may **upload the public key to** https://keys.openpgpg.org .
+- If you have a **German eID**, you may [sign your public key with your eID card](https://pgp.governikus.de/pgp/).
+This will prove that the public PGP key really belongs to you.

 ## Prerequisites (Ubuntu 20.04 packages)
 - python3-googleapi